yc4ny/xR-EgoPose/README.md

 |male_011_f_s | | |
 |male_014_a_a | | |

-The organized folder structure of dataset should look like this:
+The organized folder structure of dataset should look something like this:

 ```
 TrainSet